Retainers after braces: what are teeth retainers used for?

 Removable clear retainers

-This type of orthodontic retainer is gaining popularity due to its comfort and lock of visibility.
+This type of orthodontic retainer is gaining popularity due to its comfort and lack of visibility.
 You can easily take them out for cleaning, just like with some aligners, since these removable dental retainers are a type of splint similar to those used in invisible orthodontic treatments.
 Also, they rarely cause discomfort.

 Retention Phase